WesleyGDucahrme/Data_Analysis/README.md

 Course was a projects based course where everything including exams, was done in Rstudio using R markdown.

 Methods covered in each assignment
-Assignment 1:
+Project 1:
 - Performed inferential statistics.
 - Designed boxplots and histograms.
 - Grade recieved was 100%.

-Assignment 2:
+Project 2:
 - Comparing different distibutions with histograms.
 - Testing for skewness and kurtosis in a population based on sample data using the bootstrap method.
 - Using the two sample T-test to test for equivalence in population means.
 - Grade recieved was 95%.
 (On question 3 forgot to use a qq-plot to check for normality)

-Assignment 3:
+Project 3:
 - Equal variance testing.
 - Wilcox Ranked Sum test.
 - Graphical summaries such as bar-plots with error bars.